ZainUFarhat/ml-scratch-kNN/README.md

 **Note**: I preferred to display the results for the standard euclidean metric.
 However, do feel free to try out different metrics (manhattan, minkowski, cosine) to understand and visualize different results.

-Of course because of the high dimensionality, we must reduce our training space in order to visualize decision boundairs.

 We will follow the same steps as above:

 **-** Sepal Decision Boundary: